Happy multiethnic family of four standing outside red brick home.

 • Access to low interest rates when the market rates fall without needing to refinance

-Fixed-rate mortgages are best for borrowers who don’t mind having a consistent rate for the life of their loan.
+A fixed-rate mortgage is best for borrowers who want a consistent rate for the life of their loan.
 This is especially beneficial if you can lock in a low interest rate.
-Potential home buyers who plan on staying in the home long term and want the stability of a more predictable payment would be the ideal borrower for this type of home loan.
+Potential home buyers who plan on staying in the home long term and want the stability of a more predictable payment would be the ideal borrowers for this type of home loan.

 • Due to the consistent interest rate, principal and interest payments will also stay consistent, which allows for better budgeting.